diegodiogenes/challenge-evolux/README.md

 # challenge-evolux
 Repository for the [evolux challenge backend](https://github.com/EvoluxBR/back-end-test/blob/master/README.md)

+The DER of application can be found [here](https://github.com/diegodiogenes/challenge-evolux/blob/master/der.png)

 ## Setup

 For use this project, you should have installed [Docker](https://docs.docker.com/engine/install/) and [Docker Compose]